Mini Treasures in the Sand

 Join Okanagan Treasure Hunters Club

-If you are interested in more information or would like to join the Okanagan Treasure Hunters Club please click on the link below, print the PDF and mail it or just bring it to the next meeting.
+If you are interested in more information or would like to join the Okanagan Treasure Hunters Club please click on the link below, print the PDF and mail it to the address listed on the form.
+Or you can also feel free to just bring it with you to the next meeting.

 Code of Ethics